dewiniaid/gs4-lich-scripts/README.md

 **ReVerb**: Reverb improves built-in verbs and tries to make it as seamless as possible.
 Among other things, it allows INV to work without RT (Ask Wyrom why this is even a thing), causes GIVE to prioritize players in the current room (rather than a realm away), allows GIVE \<player\> ALL to give a player all your silver (without seeing how much that is first), prevents PUT from dropping items, and prevents awkward mishaps with SMILE.

+**Fixit**: Fixit is an attempt to automatically fix various Lich issues.
+It tries things like restarting infomon, doing `;magic reset`, `SPELL ACTIVE`, `SKILL FULL`, `INFO` in that order, and a handful of other things.
+It's intended as a simple first thing to try if something is misbehaving.

+**TLogin**: TLogin is a fork of `;login` that uses the same login information to log you into the GS Test instance.

 ## Noteworthy Scripts For Everyone